Editing the World Movie

-Kalpa (Sanskrit, "correct measure," equating to the Greek/Gnostic aeon, "time-cycle") is the term for a period of cosmic timing which I have defined, based on astronomical studies, as 25, 920 years, the interval of one full precession of the equinoxes.
-Kalpa is a loose term.
-This definition in precise, limited astronomical terms is particular to me.
+Kalpa (Sanskrit, "correct measure," equating to the Greek kairos, "opportune moment") is the term for a period of cosmic timing which I have defined, based on astronomical studies, as 25, 920 years, the interval of one full precession of the equinoxes.
+Kalpa-kairos is a loose term.
+But this definition in precise, limited astronomical terms is particular to me.
 The Kalpa is the long-term, encompassing timeframe for events in a planetary experiment.
 The manvantara is the pause or intermission between such events.

 In plain English, it all comes down to this: Brahmanic tradition preserves an esoteric concept (manvantara) that describes how the world-process periodically ends, takes a break, and begins again -- comparable to the interlude between two parts of a long feature film.
 The mysterious part of this concept is how the movie of world history in which we are acting can suddenly be interrupted, broken off, only to be picked up again later after the break (antara, interval).
 In this concept, the 'Manu" is the "culture-hero" or divinely inspired overseer of the world-process, the mastermind of the plot -- in the cinematic analogy, the director who also knows the script or perhaps has written it (auteur: writing and directing).